GuidoSillaste/rock-paper-scissor/README.md

 - Ability to change color options.
 - Adding more text to the game .

-### Technologies Used
+## Technologies Used

 ### Wireframes

 Figma was used to a lesser extent to make wireframes.
+Wireframes are very simple only ment to show the layout.
 [here](assets/wireframes)

 #### Languages